 - not allowing previous problems to bias how customers are treated now

-- willingness to listen to customer’s challenges and help problem-solve even in unrelated areas
+- a willingness to listen to customer’s challenges and help problem-solve even in unrelated areas

 - helping customer stay abreast of changes that may be of benefit